 Drying: If your rhubarb strips don't stay curled around the spoon, they need to bake longer and dry out more.
 Put them back in the oven and check again after a few minutes.

 Storing: Store rhubarb candy ribbons at room temp in an airtight container for up to 4 days.
+Keep the layers of rhubarb separated by wax or parchment paper so they don't stick together.

 Cleaning: The residue from the candied rhubarb might stick to your spoons.
 If that happens, just soak them in soapy hot water and then scrub them clean.